Master's programme in Medical Engineering

 Patient safety is an essential part of the education and the safety perspective is present in every course of the programme.

 Seven mandatory, basic courses are given during the programme, mainly in the first year.
 The second year consists of conditionally elective, advanced courses and a master thesis project, which is carried out during one semester.
 The degree project is a stepping stone to either an academic career or to working in industry, and can be carried out at an industrial company, a hospital or at an academic institution in Sweden or abroad.
 There are also good opportunities to study a semester or to perform the master’s thesis project abroad.

-The Medical Engineering Master’s programme offers competence to produce and develop medical technology as part of a project group, in private companies or healthcare.
+The masters´s progamme in Medical Engineering offers competence to produce and develop medical technology as part of a project group, in private companies or healthcare.
 A broad professional role makes it possible to work in functional areas such as technical development, sales or administrative project management, depending on competence and personal interest.